Electron micrograph of a Giardia trophozoite. Photo by CDC

 Can Humans be Infected?

-That said, here is a more detailed answer: Giardia duodenalis is classified into several subcategories called assemblages and designated A through G. Some assemblages are specific as to which host animals it can infect and other assemblages are not so picky.
+That said, here is a more detailed answer: Giardia duodenalis is classified into several subcategories called assemblages and designated A through G. Some assemblages are specific as to which host animals they can infect and other assemblages are not so picky.
 Assemblage F, for example, only infects cats and assemblages C and D only infect dogs but assemblage A will infect dogs, cats, people, rodents, wild mammals and cattle.
 Common testing methods do not indicate what assemblage has been detected so there is always a possibility of human transmission as long as the assemblage is unknown.

 Giardia cysts are killed in the environment by freezing temperatures and by direct sunlight.
 If neither of these are practical for the area to be disinfected, a chemical disinfectant will be needed.
 The most readily available effective disinfectant is probably bleach diluted 1:10 in water; one study indicates that it requires less than one minute of contact to kill Giardia cysts.
 Organic matter such as dirt or stool is protective to the cyst, so on a concrete surface basic do cleaning before disinfecting.
 Quaternary ammonia compounds can also be used to kill Giardia cysts.